Nissan shares tumble 10% to 4-month low after results

-Shares in Nissan Motor Co (7201.T) slumped as much as 10.3% on Wednesday morning to their lowest in four months after the Japanese automaker's weaker-than-expected guidance for the current fiscal year.
+TOKYO (Reuters) - Shares in Nissan Motor Co slumped as much as 10.3% on Wednesday morning to their lowest in four months after the Japanese automaker’s weaker-than-expected guidance for the current fiscal year.

 The forecast by Japan’s No.3 car maker by sales to break even for the year that began April 1 was lower than a 241.7 billion yen ($2.23 billion) profit predicted by SmartEstimate.